derhuerst/vibrant-zsh-theme/README.md

 # Vibrant ZSH theme

+Note: **This project is abandoned!** I don't contribute to this anymore.

 ![screenshot](demo.png)

 A minimalistic but colorful [ZSH](http://www.zsh.org/) theme made to **show you *only relevant* information** in an unobtrusive way.